Skip to main content

 It is vital to follow your doctor’s instructions after sustaining a brain injury.
 These instructions will help you get better as quickly as possible.
 But just as important to your legal claim, the defense needs to know that you are working hard to mitigate the damages from the injury.

-Do Hire a Lawyer
+Do Hire A Lawyer

 Don’t Overdo It